-Want to learn more about the elusive water vole?
-Then come along to our informative training day at NWT Hickling Broad Nature Reserve and learn about their ecology, habitats and what signs to look out for on the river banks that show water voles are living there.
+Want to learn more about the elusive water voles and how to spot their signs ?
+Then come along to our informative training day at NWT Hickling Broad Nature Reserve and learn about their ecology, habitats and surveys.

 © Alex McLennan

-Housekeeping: It is envisaged that much of the afternoon will be spent out in the field; we will also have use of the Visitor Centre facilities.
+Housekeeping: Much of the afternoon will be spent out in the field; we will also have use of the Visitor Centre facilities.

 Hot drinks and biscuits will be provided, but please bring your own packed lunch.